 Also Read: 29 Things You’ll Never See in Manila Again

-The eight-foot Statue of Liberty used to stand in Baluarte de San Diego in Intramuros, but reportedly disappeared in the early 1970s.
-This article will explore its whereabouts, its fascinating history, and what it symbolizes in the context of Philippine-United States relations.
+The eight-foot Statue of Liberty used to stand in Baluarte de San Diego in Intramuros but reportedly disappeared in the early 1970s.
+This article explores its whereabouts, its fascinating history, and what it symbolizes in the context of Philippine-United States relations.

 Table of Contents

-The 225-ton, 305-foot monument was designed by Frederic-Auguste Bartholdi, a French sculptor.
-It is said that the Lady Liberty was modeled after Bartholdi’s mother, Charlotte, and it took him 10 years to complete the monument.
+The 225-ton and 305-foot monument was designed by Frederic-Auguste Bartholdi, a French sculptor.
+It is said that Lady Liberty was modeled after Bartholdi’s mother, Charlotte, and it took him 10 years to complete the monument.

 Alexandre-Gustav Eiffel, a French engineer of Eiffel Tower fame, helped Bartholdi in the construction by suggesting the use of copper and building a steel frame for the monument.